 Get the navy and pair it with a shirt long enough to cover the drawstring and they look good enough to run around the city.

-(Breathable, flowy skirts would also be excellent in summer and I’ll gladly take your favorite recommendations).
+(Breathable, flowy skirts would also be excellent in summer and I’d be forever grateful if you share your favorite recommendations in the comments).

 Buy on Amazon with free returns if they don’t fit.